 Santa Claus is real

 I remember being a small child looking out of my bedroom window on Christmas Eve.
-Watching the stars twinkling, wondering which one was the star of Bethlehem.
+I would watch the stars twinkling, wondering which one was the star of Bethlehem.
 I waited with anticipation, hoping to catch a glimpse of Santa.
 Through the dark sky, I watched intently to see the silhouette of the reindeer and the sleigh whizzing through the sky.
 Although I never did see them, I distinctly remember hearing the bells jingling.
 Such is the power of imagination.

 There is no Santa